Fishnfly/fishnfly.github.io/_drafts/spain-field-notes.md

 Nothing in the weather hints at what the afternoon will eventually become.

 **Alicante** arrives in full sun.
-Santa Bárbara’s castle stands crisp against the light,
+Santa Bárbara’s castle stands crisp against the light. hanging on the cliffside.
-its walls warm to the touch.
 The esplanade palms cast long, sharp shadows
 as the city leans comfortably into its brightness.
 A good moment.